nv-legate/legate.core/docs/legate/core/source/git.rst

 -------

 - The `main` branch is the official release history (including hotfixes).
-  - The tip of `main` is intended to be always working given the testing and reviews of merged PRs. - Hotfixes (patch releases) are automatically tagged for every push to `main`.
+- The tip of `main` is intended to be always working given the testing and reviews of merged PRs.
+- Hotfixes (patch releases) are automatically tagged for every push to `main`.
 - Release branches are used for development of the next releases and **all PRs except for hotfixes** are merged to the current release branch.
-  - A new release branch is created from the previous release branch after the release **freeze** (see above). - After the **freeze** and before the release branch is merged, there are two release branches; however, active development should take place in the next release branch, while cleanup and finalization happens in the frozen branch. - This gives the highest numbered `branch-M.X` (modulo hot fixes and unmerged frozen release fixes) the latest and greatest code.
+- A new release branch is created from the previous release branch after the release **freeze** (see above).
+- After the **freeze** and before the release branch is merged, there are two release branches; however, active development should take place in the next release branch, while cleanup and finalization happens in the frozen branch.
+- This gives the highest numbered `branch-M.X` (modulo hotfixes and unmerged frozen release fixes) the latest and greatest code.
 - Minor releases are done by creating a PR for the minor release from the associated release branch.
 - After review and sign off by the team, the PR is merged into main.